 The Griffons' flat face, prominent chin, and large, wide-set eyes have led to many comparisons to the Ewoks or Wookie creatures in Star Wars.
 Despite their small size and cuddly looks, these sturdy dogs are suprisingly heavy and athletic.
 Many Griffons compete in agility, obedience, and other performance sports.

-Griffons usually get along well with other dogs and pets, but can be irritable with rowdy children.
+Griffons usually get along well with other dogs and pets.
 They're very affectionate and tend to bond most closely with one person in the family.
 They especially love to snuggle with their favorite person.

 Because they're small and active in the house, they make good apartment dogs, although you may have to train them not to bark at every noise they hear.